openwisp/openwisp-docs/tutorials/demo.rst

 or via `other means available on OpenWrt
 <https://openwrt.org/docs/guide-user/installation/generic.flashing>`_.

-Make sure not to keep settings as shown in
-(supply the ``-n`` command line option to sysupgrade, for the web UI there is a specific checkbox).
+Make sure not to keep settings: supply the ``-n`` command line option to sysupgrade, for the web UI there is a specific checkbox.

 .. _alternative_firmware_instructions: